Fevol/obsidian-notes/README.md

-## Fevol's Obsidian Development Notes
+## Fevol's Compendium

-This website contains useful notes, snippets of code, and other things to aid with plugin development.
+This website contains useful notes, snippets of code, and other things to help with plugin development for [Obsidian](https://obsidian.md/).
-It is currently W.I.P. and might not ever be finished.